chaos-polymtl/lethe/doc/source/tools/automatic_launch/automatic_launch.rst

 To leave the virtual environment, just deactivate it with the command ``deactivate``.

-You can now launch the script on the cluser.
+You can now launch the script on the cluster.
 Be sure to activate your virtual environment and change these lines of code that are specific to the cluster:

 1. Specify the shell script that will launch a job on the cluster.